 Before installing the indoor unit, you must choose an appropriate location.
-The following standards should be met for an appropriate location for the unit:
+The following standards must be met for an appropriate location for the unit:

-- Good air circulation - Convenient drainage - Noise from the unit will not disturb other people - Firm and solid the location will not vibrate - Strong enough to support the weight of the unit - A location at least three feet (one meter) from all other electrical devices (e.g., TV, radio, computer)
+- Mounting surface is horizontal - Good air circulation - Convenient drainage - Noise from the unit will not disturb other people - Firm and solid the location will not vibrate - Strong enough to support the weight of the unit - A location at least five (5) feet (1.5m) from all other electrical devices (e.g., lights, speakers) - Install the unit at least 10 ft.
+(3 m) away from TV or radio antennas.
+Operation of the unit may interfere with antenna reception in areas where the signal is weak.
+An amplifier may be needed for affected devices.